boazsegev/facil.io/docs/_SOURCE/0.8.x/fio-stl.md

 The memory allocator uses `mmap` to collect memory from the system.

 Each allocation collects ~8Mb from the system, aligned on a 32Kb alignment boundary (except direct `mmap` allocation for large `fio_malloc` or `fio_mmap` calls).

-This memory is divided into 32Kb blocks which are added to a doubly linked "free" list.
+By default, this memory is divided into 256Kb blocks which are added to a doubly linked "free" list (controlled by the `FIO_MEMORY_BLOCK_SIZE_LOG` value).

 The allocator utilizes per-CPU arenas / bins to allow for concurrent memory allocations across threads and to minimize lock contention.

-Each arena / bin collects a 32Kb block and allocates "slices" as required by `fio_malloc`/`fio_realloc`.
+Each arena / bin collects a single block and allocates "slices" as required by `fio_malloc`/`fio_realloc`.

-The `fio_free` function will free the whole 32Kb block as a single unit once the whole of the allocations for that block were freed (no small-allocation "free list" and no per-slice meta-data).
+The `fio_free` function will return the whole memory block to the free list as a single unit once the whole of the allocations for that block were freed (no small-allocation "free list" and no per-slice meta-data).

 The memory collected from the system (the 8Mb) will be returned to the system once all the memory was both allocated and freed (or during cleanup).